-YouTube restricted mode is a great way to limit students’ access to inappropriate content on YouTube.
-Setting up the YouTube restricted mode will give you greater flexibility with the administration of videos and channels.
+A YouTube restricted mode is a great way to limit students’ access to inappropriate content on YouTube.
+Setting up the YouTube restricted mode will give you greater flexibility in the administration of videos and channels.
 You can allow specific videos for specific groups of students to suit their educational requirements.

-It is important to remember that for Chrome Extension users the Securly YouTube settings override the G Suite YouTube settings only if user are NOT logged into YouTube.
-When users are logged in G Suite settings override the Securly YouTube settings.
+It is important to remember that the Securly YouTube settings override the G Suite YouTube settings only if users are NOT logged into YouTube.
+When users are logged in, the G Suite settings override the Securly YouTube settings.
 This means that videos added to any of the Allow lists would also be overridden by G Suite settings.